Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: LLM routing with gold-standard and preference-based data

 \subsection{Gold-standard and preference-based data}

 We refer to {\it gold-standard data} (GS data) as the high-quality dataset, where response quality is assessed either by domain experts or by ``gold labels'' \citep{hendrycks2020measuring,arora2025healthbench}.
 Hence, it is generally considered the authoritative ground truth for LLM response evaluation.
-We consider the GS data
+We consider the GS data in the form of